OR WAIT 15 SECS

 A vaccine is a biological preparation of potentially infectious disease that can impart immunity to the disease.
 The process of creating a new vaccine can take anywhere from months to years.
 There is the possibility that the vaccine is developed for a strain that has dramatically mutated into another resistant form before the vaccine is ready for distribution.

-The development of a vaccine is a complex multistep process (4) (See upper right for Figure 5, click to enlarge.):
+The development of a vaccine is a complex multistep process (4):

 As a disease progresses from an initial outbreak to an epidemic it becomes important to use policies to contain and slow the spread of the disease before it hits pandemic proportions.
 In other historical outbreaks, it was easier to contain viral outbreaks due to limitations of travel and geography.
 In our modern world, however, our international community and ability to travel easily and frequently has only aided in the spread of COVID-19.